 - On-Demand Public Transport

 These public transport services, typically service the first and last mile.
 They are a mixed-size fleet in terms of capacity and will connect commuters to a main corridor or mass transit line.
-They will operate in a designated ‘service zone’ and passengers can book a trip via website, phone or smartphone app.
+They will operate in a designated ‘service zone’ and passengers can book a trip via website, phone or smartphone App.

 - Corporate Transport

 Organisations that have hundreds or thousands of employees are providing better transportation demand management (TDM) services to combat the environmental and societal effects of transport and subsequent congestion.
-Demand-responsive bus services are becoming part of this mix of tactics.
+Demand-Responsive bus services are becoming part of this mix of tactics.
 DRT allows organisations to provide low cost transport to their employees and remove the cost of parking infrastructure.

 - Ridehail / Taxi

-Taxi’s have been used for DRT services for some time now.
+Taxi’s have been used for Demand-Responsive Transport services for some time now.
 Unfortunately it is one of the most expensive forms of DRT.
 Whilst approved passengers will have access to government subsidies to reduce their overall contribution to the cost of the trip, Running a low capacity fleet for individual trips has been proven expensive.
 Ridehail is very similar.
 Rather than pooling similar passenger journeys together, both ridehail and taxi service generally provide DRT services to a single passenger at a time.

 Dial-a ride is one of the earliest forms of DRT.
 Using rather outdated dispatch software, operators would take incoming phone call requests and add them to a fleet manifest.
 Generally operating without the support of complex routing algorithms to optimise fleet movement, operational efficiencies are hard to realise and excess driver miles would occur.